 If there is an immediate threat to the health or safety of students or employees on campus, both staff and the student body will be contacted via telephone or e-mail address for emergencies.
 It is recommended that students and staff check their e-mail daily for this purpose.
-Emergency warnings will also be made available on the main campus number: (906) 353-4600.
+Emergency warnings will also be made available at the Dean of Student Services office, located at 770 N. Main Street, L'Anse, Michigan.
 If students or employees cannot access e-mail from home, those individuals can register a phone number with the Dean of Student Services office for use in case of emergency.